jaxon-php/jaxon-website/user/pages/03.docs/03.v4x/03.requests/06.factory/docs.en.md

 The configured prefix is automatically prepended to the generated javascript call.

-The following methods are used to get content from the webpage.

-- form($sFormId): returns the values of the form with the given id.
-- input($sInputId): returns the value of the input field with the given id.
-- checked($sInputId): returns the value of the checkbox with the given id.
-- select($sInputId): returns the value of the combobox with the given id.
-- html($sElementId): returns the text of the HTML element with the given id.
-- js($sValue): returns a javascript variable or function call.

 #### Conditional calls

-The Request Factory provides 3 functions to check a condition before sending a Jaxon request.
+The `Request Factory` provides 3 functions to check a condition before sending a Jaxon request.

 The function `when()` sends the request only if the given condition is true.
 In the following example, the request is sent only if the checkbox with id `accepted` is checked.